UMEssen/aipal-validation/README.md

   - `outlier/`: Outlier detection modules
   - `helper/`: Utility functions

-# Importing Data from Excel Without a Firemetrics Server
+# Importing Data from Excel

-If you don't have a Firemetrics server running and want to import data from an Excel sheet, follow these steps:
+To import data from an Excel sheet for analysis, follow these steps:

 ## Steps to Import Data